Privacy Notice: Staff

-HR may collect this information in a number of ways.
+The People Team may collect this information in a number of ways.
 For example: application forms; passports and other identity documents including biometric cards; forms completed by you at the start or during employment including pension and benefit nominations; from correspondence with you; or through interviews and meetings.

-HR needs to process data in order for the University to enter into and meet its obligations under your employment contract.
+The People Team needs to process data in order for the University to enter into and meet its obligations under your employment contract.
 In some cases data is processed to meet legal and statutory obligations.
 For example, demonstrating that checks have been undertaken to ascertain eligibility to work in the UK, to deduct tax and to comply with procedures for the payment of statutory benefits and dealing with applicant data for vacancies.

-Processing data allows HR to:
+Processing data allows the People Team to:

 - Manage recruitment and selection processes.

 - Maintain accurate and up-to-date employment records and contact details and records of employee contractual and statutory rights.

 - Operate and maintain records of disciplinary and grievance processes to ensure acceptable conduct within the workplace.

 - Operate an appraisal process and maintain records relating to staff learning and development to support career progression, succession planning and workforce management activities.

 - Manage and maintain absence management procedures including the recording of absence type and reasons to support employee welfare and capability processes and to ensure that employees receive appropriate payment and/or other benefits as appropriate.

 - Seek occupational health advice and guidance to ensure compliance with duties relating to individuals with disabilities and those of health and safety legislation.